Where is Roger's House located?

 Do you need a referral to access Roger's House services?

 Yes; if you think your child or youth could benefit from our services and support, ask that your family or CHEO doctor send a referral to the CHEO Palliative Care Outreach Team.

 Is there a cost to families for using Roger's House services?

 No, there is no direct cost of care to the family.
-The only cost is a $3 charge per meal for immediate family members staying with the child: $5 per meal for adults and children 6 years and older, and $3 per meal for children 5 years and under.
+The only cost is for meals for the immediate family members staying with the child: $5 per meal for adults and children 6 years and older, and $3 per meal for children 5 years and under.